ybayle/awesome-deep-learning-music/README.md

 - 290 unique researchers.
 See the list of [authors](authors.md).
 - 26 tasks investigated.
 See the list of [tasks](tasks.md).
 - 26 datasets used.
 See the list of [datasets](datasets.md).
+- 17 architectures used.
+See the list of [architectures](architectures.md).
 - Number of articles per year:
 ![Number of articles per year](fig/articles_per_year.png)